2012 Aurora theater shooting: Sale of guns and gun control debate

 Colorado gun sales spiked after the shooting, with the number of background checks for people seeking to purchase a firearm in the state increasing to 2,887, up 43% from the previous week.
 Gun sales in Washington, Florida, California, and Georgia also increased.
 The shooting reignited the political debate on gun control, with one issue being the "easy access" Holmes had two semi-automatic rifles and high-capacity magazines, which were banned federally from 1994 to 2004.
 The results of a survey released on July 30, 2012, by the Pew Research Center suggested the incident did not change Americans' views on the issue.

+Colorado ban on high-capacity magazines

+On March 20, 2013, Colorado governor John Hickenlooper signed House bill 13-1224, which made the sale, transferral, or possession of magazines holding 15 rounds or more illegal unless said magazines were lawfully owned prior to July 1, 2013.
+The law also specified that firearms with a tubular magazine which are either chambered in .22 rimfire or operated by lever action are exempt from this regulation, as are magazines "permanently altered" to limit the capacity to 15 or fewer.
+On May 6, 2026, the United States Department of Justice sued the state of Colorado over the 2013 law banning high-capacity magazines, alleging it violates the Second Amendment.

+Impact on film exhibition

+In the immediate wake of the shooting, most theater chains announced a boost to the number of security personnel at their sites.
+The National Association of Theatre Owners said that its members would work with local law enforcement to develop changes to their security policies.
+AMC Theatres implemented a ban on face-concealing masks and fake weapons.
+This had particular significance because costumes were a common tradition in midnight showings, especially for fantasy and science fiction movies.

+The shooting had a significant role in the end of traditional midnight previews for major movies in favor of earlier showtimes on Thursday.
+TheWrap had begun noting the shift as early as 2013, stating that both the incident and economic incentives had contributed to the change.
+In 2015, The Spectrum documented that midnight showings had largely disappeared.
+And in 2018, Variety confirmed that Thursday PM previews had become the norm, a paradigm that was precipitated by the shooting.

 Campaign against media coverage

 In 2015, a campaign titled "No Notoriety" was started by the parents of Alexander Teves, who died in the shooting.
 According to Teves' father, the campaign's incentive is to encourage media outlets to limit the usage of the suspect's name and photos when reporting about the Aurora shooting, as well as other mass shootings that receive national media coverage.
 In an interview on CNN, Teves' parents said they and the relatives of other victims believe the mass media coverage of Holmes' name and photo may inspire others to commit mass shootings for notoriety.